JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 ![ancestral4](../assets/figures/ancestral4.svg)

-where we provided the ancestral predictors as a matrix, containing the intercept, and the known predictor at the nodes.
-The user must be very careful with this function, as no check is done for the order of the predictors, that must be in the same order as the internal nodes of the phylogeny.
+where we provided the ancestral predictors as a matrix, containing the intercept, and the known predictor at internal nodes.
+We must be very careful with this function, as no check is done for the order of the predictors, or the order of their values that must be the same as the internal nodes of the phylogeny.
 As ancestral predictors are often unknown, the use of this functionality is discouraged.

 ## Phylogenetic ANOVA

 The [`phylolm`](@ref) function is based on the `lm` function from [GLM](https://github.com/JuliaStats/GLM.jl).
-This means that it inherits from most of its features, and in particular, it can handle formulas with factors or interactions.
+This means that it inherits from most of its features, and in particular, it can handle formulas with factors (discrete predictors) and interactions.
-For example, in lizards, we might want to do a regression of toe length against body length and the region where each species is found, where this region is coded into 4 categories (say).
+For example, in lizards, we might want to do a regression of toe length on body length and the region where each species is found, where this region is coded into 4 categories (say).
 We might also want to include an interaction effect between body length and region.
-(This model has no biological basis.
-It is just meant to show the possibilities of the function).
+(This model is just meant to show the possibilities of the function).

-To illustrate the use of categorical predictors of particular interest in a network with reticulations, let's assume that some transgressive evolution took place after the hybridization event, so that tips "A" and "B" have larger mean compared to the others
+To illustrate the use of categorical predictors of particular interest in a network with reticulations, let's assume that some transgressive evolution took place after the hybridization event, so that species "A" and "B" have a larger mean compared to the others
 (see [^B18] for transgressive evolution after a reticulation event).
 ```@example tree_trait
-delta = 5.0; # value of heterosis
+δ = 5.0; # value of heterosis
 underHyb = [n == "A" || n == "B" for n in dat[:,"tipnames"]] # tips under hybrid
 underHyb
-for i in 1:length(trait3)
+for i in 1:nrow(dat)
-    underHyb[i] && (dat[i,:trait3]+=delta) # add delta to tips A and B
+    underHyb[i] && (dat[i,:trait3] += δ) # add delta to tips A and B
 end
 nothing # hide
 ```